Physics-Informed Neural Networks for Multi-Phase Flow in Porous Media Considering Dual Shocks and Interphase Solubility: Implementation and training results

 \subsubsection{Sensitivity analysis on sampling size}

-In scenarios with abundant input data, such as the base, MM1, and MM2 cases, PINNs demonstrate exceptional training performance.
-However, considering the frequent scarcity of data in scientific and engineering contexts, it's crucial to explore how PINN effectiveness fluctuates with varying sizes of labeled data.
-For this purpose, we experiment PINN performance using smaller datasets in the D1, D2, and D3 cases, which utilize 1,000, 100, and 10 labeled data points, respectively.
-An illustration of the model's learning from 100 labeled data points is shown in Fig. \ref{fig:100SamplePoints}.
+Ideally, the number of labeled data points should be comparable to the number of collocation points, such as the base, M1, and M2 cases.
+However, data scarcity in scientific and engineering contexts often necessitates an examination of how the effectiveness of PINNs fluctuates with varying sizes of labeled data.
+To address this, we conducted experiments to assess PINN performance with progressively smaller datasets in the D1, D2, and D3 cases, which utilized 1,000, 100, and 10 labeled data points, respectively.
+Figure.\ref{fig:100SamplePoints} illustrated the model's learning outcomes using just 100 labeled data points.

-The results from these cases, as presented in Table \ref{tab:inverse_cases}, validate that our method for selecting the optimal model consistently facilitates reliable parameter estimation across various datasets.
-Furthermore, the loss values recorded for these PINN models remain modest..
-Nonetheless, as depicted in Fig. \ref{fig:inverse_errors_size}, the clarity in distinguishing between high and low saturation regions diminishes with smaller sample sizes, indicating that solution prediction accuracy degrades as the number of sampling points decreases.
-Training with as few as 10 data points leads to a significant decline in predictive performance, with the loss rate jumping to 11.8\% - an increase by an order of magnitude when compared to the base case's loss.
+The results from these cases, as presented in Table\ref{tab:inverse_cases}, validated that our method for selecting the optimal model consistently facilitated reliable parameter estimation across various datasets.
+Despite the reduced data sizes, the recorded loss values for these PINN models remained within modest ranges.
+However, as depicted in Figure.\ref{fig:inverse_errors_size}, the clarity in distinguishing between high and low saturation regions diminished with smaller sample sizes, indicating that solution prediction accuracy degraded as the number of sampling points decreased.
+Training with as few as 10 data points led to a significant decline in predictive performance, with the loss increasing by an order of magnitude compared to the base case.